Our values: Security, safety, protection, quality of life, responsibility

 State and local governments fund and deliver many of our most important social services—feeding the hungry, housing the homeless, providing health care to the uninsured, caring for the elderly, helping the unemployed find jobs, and much more.
-But these services were drastically cut after the Great Recession of 2008-09 and even as the economy strengthened, the outlook for funding social services remains bleak.
-And yet, we as a society have an obligation to protect vulnerable people, the sick and disabled, and especially our children.
-It’s hackneyed but true—the children are our future.
-Our country will be much better off when we ensure that every child is provided such services as high-quality early childhood care, good nutrition, health insurance, recreational opportunities, afterschool and summertime programs—the basic services they need to have a fair chance to succeed in life.
+But these services were drastically cut after the Great Recession and even as the economy strengthened, funding remained weak.
+Yet, we as a society have an obligation to serve people who are marginalized and, as a result, have less access to safety nets and services.
+In fact, our communities will be much better off when we ensure that every child is provided such services as high-quality early childhood care, good nutrition, health insurance, recreational opportunities, afterschool and summertime programs—the basic services they need to have a fair chance to succeed in life.
 We also need to prepare our communities to accommodate and serve an increasingly aging population.

 About 24 million Americans have used illegal drugs, yet only a small percentage are punished for it.
-Those who are prosecuted tend to be treated harshly—in fact, more harshly than makes sense from a medical or law-enforcement perspective.
-Because of the “War on Drugs”-era criminal penalties, some 300,000 people are currently imprisoned for drug crimes, at great expense to taxpayers.
+Those who are prosecuted are disproportionately people of color and tend to be treated harshly.
+More than 400,000 people are currently imprisoned for drug crimes, at great expense to taxpayers.
 There’s also been a trend toward drug testing of those who seek social services like SNAP and TANF.
-And federal law assumes there should be a complete denial of social services to people who have been convicted of a drug offense.
+And it’s particularly unreasonable to test for marijuana since its use is now legal in most states.
 It’s time to stop the war on the victims of drug addiction and replace it with policies that are more likely to protect public health and safety.

 There are nearly one million charities in the U.S. and they provide a very large portion of the social services received by low-income Americans.
 Human services nonprofits hold about 200,000 government contracts totaling about $100 billion.
 Most of these charities were hit hard by the Great Recession and are still struggling.
 And yet, donors keep wanting nonprofits to “do more with less.”
 Governments need to increase the amount spent on grants and contracts, pay contracts on time, and help nonprofits navigate through administrative requirements.